jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

    have live preview of Markdown documents, or edit GeoJSON files with live updates of an adjoining map.

 JupyterLab also offers a unified model for viewing and handling data formats.
-This enables data in many formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) to be opened as a file or returned by a kernel as rich output.
+JupyterLab understands many file formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) and can also display rich kernel output in these formats.
 See :ref:`file-and-output-formats` for more information.

 To navigate the user interface, JupyterLab offers :ref:`customizable keyboard shortcuts <shortcuts>` and the ability to use key maps from vim, emacs, and Sublime Text.